MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/finding-viewing-and-managing-reports-report-builder-and-ssrs.md

 To locate a report on a report server or SharePoint site from Report Builder, you must provide the URL to the report server or SharePoint site.
 When you first install Report Builder, you can specify the URL to use.
 This URL is the server or site that Report Builder connects to by default when you save or open reports.

 Reports can be previewed in Report Builder and Report Designer when you create or update reports and viewed and managed on a report server.
-You can manage them by using the web portal or on a SharePoint site that is integrated with Reporting Services.
-For more information, see [Preview reports in Report Builder](../../reporting-services/report-builder/previewing-reports-in-report-builder.md) and [Preview reports](../../reporting-services/reports/previewing-reports.md).
+You can manage them by using the web portal or on a SharePoint site that's integrated with Reporting Services.
+For more information, see [Preview reports in Report Builder](../../reporting-services/report-builder/previewing-reports-in-report-builder.md) and [Preview Reports in SQL Server Reporting Services (SSRS)](../../reporting-services/reports/previewing-reports.md).

 When you preview reports in Report Builder and Report Designer, or view reports in the web portal or a SharePoint site, the data is refreshed.
 The reports then display the current data from the data source that the report uses.
 If you want to view a report without refreshing its data, you can use report history and cached data with published reports.
 You can't use these features when previewing reports in Report Builder and Report Designer.